nvpro-samples/optix_prime_baking/assets/README.md

-Downloaded from Morgan McGuire Graphics Data (http://graphics.cs.williams.edu/data/meshes.xml).
+Downloaded from the [Morgan McGuire Graphics Data site] (http://graphics.cs.williams.edu/data/meshes.xml)

 Triangles are large enough to show benefits from least squares fitting (--least_squares 1).

-Original copyright.txt:
+Original copyright text:

 Martin Newell modeled this teapot using bicubic Bezier patches in 1975 as part of an entire tea set.
 It first appeared in his